2000 - 2002 |

 |

-Based on the outcomes of the pilot trainings, C.E.O.
+Based on the outcomes, student and instructor feedback of the pilot trainings, C.E.O.
 Women raises $25,000 to begin developing an ELL for entrepreneurship classroom training and curriculum.
 Classes are delivered in collaboration with the ESL department at Oakland Adult and Career Education in Oakland, CA under the leadership of then Principal and C.E.O.
 Women Advisor Brigitte Marshall.
-Classes are co-taught by C.E.O.
-Women consultants, Oakland Adult and Career Education ESL teachers and founding C.E.O.
-Women staff member, Kate Hamilton.

 2006